Photos challenging stereotypes of life on the African continent

 So for photographer Alice Mann, the matric dance was a chance to tell a very broad story through the lens of a very specific event.
 She first explored the subject through the eyes of one student – Khanyisa Mtulu – in her excellent series Khanyi’s Dance.

 In one image Khanyisa looks confidently, almost daringly into the camera, hands tucked into both pockets of her skirt, her braids swaying in the breeze.
+It seems like she could be anywhere in the world.
+But the few background details identify it as one of the townships outside Cape Town.
+Here educational achievement is even rarer, and so her school – Peak View High – was a perfect place to photograph.

 Alice went back to the school for Matric Ball Portraits – her new series commissioned by WePresent.
 It covers formal portraits you’d expect from a prom – the graduates proudly posing in front of an arch of flowers – and party pictures, of people letting loose, unaware of the camera.
 “I tried to make decisions based on the way the images communicate the students’ pride and confidence,” Alice says.